SPECIAL CONDITIONS OF ENTRY FROM WEDNESDAY 3 FEBRUARY 2021 (STAGE 5)

 - you must not move the location of desks or chairs; you may leave your desk to go to other areas, but you must return to the desk that you initially occupied;

-- readers and visitors who do not comply with mandatory mask wearing, providing contract tracing details and physical distancing measures may be asked to leave by Library staff or security;
+- readers and visitors who do not comply with required conditions of entry may be asked to leave by Library staff or security;

 - aggressive and abusive behaviour will not be tolerated — read our Reader and Visitor Code of Conduct Policy statement below.